yaakovLowenstein/hx-requests/docs/guide/quickstart.rst

 - No need to define extra urls to handle these requests
 - No need to add anything extra in views
 - Reusable :code:`HXRequests` across views
-- Built in :code:`HXReuqests` to reduce boilerplate code
+- Built in :code:`HXReuqests` to reduce boilerplate code (Forms, Deleting, Modals)

 Making a GET Request (hx-get)
 ---------------------------------